ravifatty/paramikoScripts/README.md

 junos-02.py :  Sample Paramiko script using RSA key based authentication to log into the device and run "show version|no-more"

 junos-03.py :  Sample Paramiko script which connects to a remote device through a bastion server, aka, 'jump' box.

+junos-04.py :  Similar to junos-04, but with more prompts and error handling, prompt for password instead of being hardcoded.